garbagemza/npm-logger/README.md

-# npm-lib-template
+# npm-logger

-Base template for node libs
+Wrapper for winston logger.